Eve runs under Python 2.6, Python 2.7, Python 3.3 and PyPy. Therefore tests will be run in those four platforms in our continuous integration server.

 The CI will also run flake8 so make sure that your code complies to PEP8 before submitting a pull request, or be prepared to be mail-spammed by CI.

-Please note that in practice you’re only supposed to submit pull requests against the develop branch, see How to Contribute.
+Please note that in practice you’re only supposed to submit pull requests against the master branch, see How to Contribute.

 Eve uses Sphinx for its documentation.
 To build the documentation locally, switch to the docs folder and run